A-Soltani255/Kubespray/Installing-Airgapped-Kubernetes-Cluster-Using-Kubespray.md

 - [`./images-test.sh`](#download-left-over-images)              # optional validation of saved images and download the leftover images

 > `images.sh` requires Docker running on the internet VM.
+> Keep in mind that the tag that is currently applied to the images is just an identifier, and in the future, each image will be pushed into its own private repository, depending on which repository it is for.
+So, we are not going to push all these images into a single repository after extracting them.
+Instead, we will re-tag them based on what the images start with after the X section.
+For example, if they start with docker.io or ghc.io, they will be given a different tag, which was previously mentioned, depending on which Nexus port each of these repositories includes.
+This way, they will be pushed into their own private repository.

 ### 2.5 Seed **Nexus** with YUM + Docker hosted registries (in the offline LAN)